 – Tünde Sandor is a Registered Dental Hygienist (Canada) with over 15 years of experience

-– Lauren Smith Woodel is a Registered Dental Hygienist (U.S.A.) with over 13 years of experience
+– Maria Rupsch is a Dental Hygienist (Germany) with over 10 years of experience in dentistry

 – Dr.-med. stom.
 Costin Marinescu, D.D.S.
 (U.S.A.) is an American dentist with over 20 years of experience in Preventive and Restorative Dentistry